julie-forman-kay-lab/LLPhyScore/README.md

     source LLPhyScore_venv/bin/activate
     ```

-Step 3: In your preferred environment (either your default Python3 environment, or a virtual environment as set up in Step 2), use pip to install Python library dependencies.
+**Step 3**: In your preferred environment (either your default Python3 environment, or a virtual environment as set up in Step 2), use pip to install Python library dependencies.
 ```
 pip3 install -r requirements.txt
 ```

-Step 4: Clone from the official repository:
+**Step 4**: Clone from the official repository:
 ```
 git clone https://github.com/julie-forman-kay-lab/LLPhyScore.git
 ```

-Step 5:  Navigate to the new LLPhyScore folder:
+**Step 5**:  Navigate to the new LLPhyScore folder:
 ```
 cd LLPhyScore
 ```

-Step 6: Unpack the standalone package:
+**Step 6**: Unpack the standalone package:
 ```
 cd standalone_package
 tar -xvf LLPhyScore-standalone-20220627.tar.gz